The Top Hyaluronic Acid Foods for Hydrated Skin

-Jessica Bippen, MS, RD, shares what foods contain hyaluronic acid naturally.
-Plus: additional plant-based foods that can boost your body’s production of the famously hydrating molecule.
+Incorporating hyaluronic acid foods into your diet can give you a glowing complexion.
+Jessica Bippen, MS, RD, shares what foods contain hyaluronic acid naturally and additional plant-based foods that can boost your body’s production of the famously hydrating molecule.

-Hyaluronic acid gets a lot of attention in the beauty industry.
-And for good reason!
+Hyaluronic acid gets a lot of attention in the beauty industry—and for good reason.
 When applied topically, it can benefit your skin’s appearance by locking in moisture and keeping your skin hydrated.
+The end result?
+Plump, hydrated skin that seriously glows.

 Hyaluronic acid, also known as hyaluronan, is a large chain of sugar molecules found throughout the entire body.
 However, you can find the most concentrated sources of hyaluronic acid in the skin, connective tissues, and the synovial fluid that lubricates your joints.